 Payable Every Year

 In the conclusion of this new 2018 Deuter Futura Vario 50 + 10 Pack review, I think it is clear that the pack has been improved in several details.
 Though it looks a bit boxy and rectangular to me but this is not so important, it remains a very reliable and quality tool.
 I have trust in the brand behind this pack and I can fully recommend it, I have been using Deuter packs for more than 15 years already.
 But if you have a chance to buy the previous version with a good price tag, do not think twice, this is a great pack.
+I have included this pack in my list of the best backpacking packs for men.

 Note that they have also a version for women, the Deuter Futura Vario 45 + 10 SL; the letters SL indicate ‘slim’ design, so this is also for people with a smaller body size, in particular teenagers.
 This year they have launched also a new Aircontact Lite series, so check this Aircontact Lite 65 + 10 pack if you need something bigger.